simy46/log2990_gitlab_automation/README.md

 copy token on `/utils/consts.py` to the variable `GITLAB_TOKEN`

-you can now run with `python main.py` or `python 8_X.py` to run all the script or run each one separately. i suggest running each script one by one because it only prints messages on console.
+you can now run with `python main.py` or `python 8_X.py` to run all the script or run each one separately. i suggest running main.py

 **Note** :
 - 8_2 is not here as it cannot be scripted/ automated (commits in different languages)